jhultman/continuous-fusion/readme.md

     (We use left-multiplying active/alibi coordinate transformations.)

-Diagram borrowed from paper (we do not implement MLP):
+Diagram borrowed from paper (we skip MLP):

 ![Fusion](/images/fusion.png)